fetchcord/FetchCord/README.md

 To run Fetchcord run `fetchcord`

 If you get `fetchcord: command not found`, add your python scripts folder to your PATH or use `python3 -m fetch_cord`.

-### GUI

-The fetchcord GUI can be opened by running `fetchcord --gui` in a terminal.
-A desktop file may be added in a future version.

 ### Configuration